Karma Revero: Revero GT/GS-6

-In 2021, the Karma GS-6 was introduced.
-It is basically a refreshed and cheaper version of the Karma Revero plug-in hybrid (or a range-extended vehicle), with its base price in the US$80 to 90k range.
-The battery capacity remains at 28 kWh.
+In 2021, Karma changed the name of the Revero GT to GS-6 (the name "Revero" would return for the 2025 model year).
+The 2020 Revero GT (and the renamed GS-6) is a refreshed and cheaper version of the Karma Revero plug-in hybrid (or a range-extended vehicle), with its base price in the US$90k+ range.
+In addition to swapping the GM engine for the BMW i8's, the battery capacity was increased from 21.4kWh to 28kWh as well as a revised front and rear facia with some minor changes to the interior.
 According to the manufacturer, the all-electric range is "up to" 80 mi, after which the vehicle smoothly switches to gasoline power.

-An all-electric version, the GSe-6, was also announced.
+The vehicle was revised a third time for the 2026 model year and renamed the Gyesera.